Audio Network Protocols for Conference Rooms: AVB or Dante?

 Conclusion

-Both Dante and AVB are powerful audio networking systems with their unique strengths.
+Both Dante and AVB are powerful audio over IP systems with their unique strengths.
 Your choice depends on your budget and specific studio requirements.

 - If you have a more modest budget and a preference for brands like PreSonus or MOTU, AVB can be a cost-effective solution.

-For personalized assistance in selecting the right networked-audio interface, reach out to our Texadia Systems engineers here.
-We possess the expertise to answer your networking questions and ensure you acquire the system that precisely suits your business’s needs.
+For personalized assistance in selecting the right networked-audio interface, reach out to Texadia Systems.
+We can answer your networking questions and ensure you acquire the system that best suits your business’s needs.